valentiniljaz/cordova-nfcv-plugin/ionic2/readme.md

 ```

 1) In constructor I setup NdefListener and within `ngOnInit` I subscribe to Ndef messages.
-2) Once a Nfc intent is received (phone will beep) its Ndef message is sent over to `onTag`.
+2) Once a Nfc intent is received (phone will beep) its Ndef message is sent over to `onNdef`.
-3) In `onTag` I set the property `tag` to the current read tag which is then displayed in view.
+3) In `onNdef` I set the property `tag` to the current read tag which is then displayed in view.
 3) View has a button which calls `read` method when tapped.
 4) `NfcvService.read` method waits for another Nfc intent (phone will beep again).
 Once an intent is received it reads data from specified addresses and returns read data.
-You will notice that when this intent is received `onTag` will also receive new event (but the same tag).
+You will notice that when this intent is received `onNdef` will also receive new event (but the same tag).

 The idea for NdefListener is to just handle Ndef messages and nothing else.
-Once a tag is received within `onTag` you display specific options for the received tag.
+Once a tag is received within `onNdef` you display specific options for the received tag.
 Then the user chooses an option which will be executed against that tag.
 Ndef listener is separated from read/write operations.
 With NdefListener you receive an event each time a tag's Ndef message is read, and that's it.
 If you want to read from that device, Android has to dispatch new intent.

-## NfcvService.addNdefListener
+## NfcvService.waitForNdef

 In order to get notified whenever a new tag is discovered you need to setup two things:

 1) Within `platform.ready()` setup ndefListener:
 ```
-nfcvService.addNdefListener();
+nfcvService.waitForNdef();
 ```
 This method will add new event listener for Ndef messages.
 Whenever a new tag is discovered it will push new event down the observable stream.
 You can subscribe to this stream and you'll be notified whenever a tag is discovered.

-2) Subscribe to obsevable:
+2) Subscribe to stream:
 ```
+this.nfcvService.onNdef(
-this.nfcvService.onTag().subscribe((tag) => {
+  (tag) => {
-    if (tag !== null) {
+    //Avoid reading null tag on first call if (tag) {
-        console.log('Tag', tag);
+      console.log('Found tag:', tag);
+      this.tag = tag;
     }
-});
+  },
+  (error) => {
+    //Avoid reading null tag on first call if (error) {
+      console.log('Error tag:', error);
+    }
+  }
+);
 ```
 Since this is BehaviorSubject the first tag will always be `null`.
 You can subscribe within `ngOnInit` method or basically any other as well.

-`addNdefListener` method starts listening for Ndef messages.
+`waitForNdef` method starts listening for Ndef messages.
 Whenever it receives a Ndef message it dispatches an event.
-You can listen to the event by subscribing with `onTag` method.
+You can listen to the event by subscribing with `onNdef` method.
 Cordova plugin sends Ndef message as byte array so you need to parse the array in order to retrieve Ndef message.
 Method `parseNdef` is used to parse Ndef messages.
-At the moment `parseNdef` only understands messages advertised by Nfcv hardware refered to in attached datasheet.

 Complete example:
 ```